Annual Review of Materials Research

 The Annual Review of Materials Research is a peer-reviewed journal that publishes review articles about materials science.
 It has been published by the nonprofit Annual Reviews since 1971, when it was first released under the title the Annual Review of Materials Science.
-Three people have served as editors, with the current editor David R. Clarke serving in the position since 2001.
-It has an impact factor of 13.972 as of 2022.
+Four people have served as editors, with the current editor Ram Seshadri stepping into the position in 2024.
+As of 2023, it is being published as open access, under the Subscribe to Open model.
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 10.4.

 History

 The Annual Review of Materials Science was first published in 1971 by the nonprofit publisher Annual Reviews, making it their sixteenth journal.
 Its first editor was Robert Huggins.

 In 2001, its name was changed to the current form, the Annual Review of Materials Research.
 The name change was intended "to better reflect the broad appeal that materials research has for so many diverse groups of scientists and not simply those who identify themselves with the academic discipline of materials science."
 As of 2020, it was published both in print and electronically.

 It defines its scope as covering significant developments in the field of materials science, including methodologies for studying materials and materials phenomena.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor of 13.972, ranking it twenty-seventh of 345 titles in the category "Materials Science, Multidisciplinary".
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 10.4 ranking it fifty-seventh of 460 titles in the category "Materials Science, Multidisciplinary".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Civil Engineering Abstracts, INSPEC, and Academic Search, among others.